rth/data-science-workshop-2021/README.md

 #### Option 2: Install Miniconda

-If you are already familiar to the command line and Python environments you could opt to use Miniconda instead of Anaconda and download it  from <https://docs.conda.io/en/latest/miniconda.html>.
-The main difference is that Anaconda provides a graphical user interface (Anaconda navigator) and a whole lot of scientific packages (e.g <https://docs.anaconda.com/anaconda/packages/py3.6_win-64/>) when installing, whereas for Miniconda the user needs to install all packages using the command line.
-On the other hand, Miniconda requires less disc space.
+If you are already familiar with the command line and Python environments, you can choose to use Miniconda instead of Anaconda and download it from: <https://docs.conda.io/en/latest/miniconda.html>.
+The main difference is that Anaconda provides a graphical user interface (Anaconda navigator) and a full batch of scientific packages (e.g. <https://docs.anaconda.com/anaconda/packages/py3.6_win-64/>) at installation, while for Miniconda the user needs to install all packages using the command line.
+On the other hand, Miniconda requires much less disk space.

-By choosing Miniconda, create (and activate) the workshop environment using the `environment.yml` file:
+If choosing Miniconda, create (and activate) the a virtual environment (with all requirements for the workshop) by using the `environment.yml` file:
 ```shell
 conda env create -f environment.yml
 conda activate python-workshop